 Ahmedabad: Civil Aviation Minister Ashok Gajapathi Raju today said that the ministry was considering privatisation of four airports in the country, including the Ahmedabad Airport.

-“We are thinking of privatising four airports in India.
+"We are thinking of privatising four airports in India.
 Ahmedabad airport is among these four.
 There is immense scope of development in this sector.
-We are committed to provide world class facilities to passengers,” he told reporters here.
+We are committed to provide world class facilities to passengers," he said.

 "The Central government has given a positive response and accepted our proposal to start direct flights between Rajkot and Delhi, which will commence from February 15.
 Now, people of Saurashtra region don't have to come to Ahmedabad to catch Delhi-bound flights," said Patel.

 During the meeting with Raju, he made a representation regarding the state's Deesa and Keshod airports which are currently under the control of Airport Authority of India.

 "Deesa and Keshod airports are currently operated by AAI.
 We have put forward our demand to handover these two airports to us, so that we can set up Maintenance, Repair and Overhaul (MRO) hubs for aircraft.
 This will boost aviation sector in Gujarat," he said.